Rose Water Poet

 [Image description: Amal, a brown skinned person, looking at the camera with their head resting on their hand.
 Background image: a blue, white and red dupatta billowing in the wind on a sandy beach]

-Amal is also an arts organizer with a long history of a community embedded practice.
+Amal is also an arts educator with a long history of a community embedded practice.

-Amal’s art practice is grounded in a long cultural tradition of artists as catalysts for social change and liberation.
+Amal’s art practice is grounded in a long cultural tradition of artists as catalysts for social change and visionaries for intersectional futures.

 [Image description of photo below: Amal at a pulpit in a church sharing poetry and speaking about the Muslim ban]